opsone-ch/documentation/services/website.rst

 -  nginx vhost configured as reverse proxy

-.. hint:: to use advanced features or multiple backends, create your own upstream configuration in ``/etc/nginx/custom/http.conf`` and point ``proxy_pass`` to it
+.. hint:: to use advanced features or multiple backends, create your own upstream configuration in ``/etc/nginx/custom/http.conf`` and point ``proxy_pass`` to it.
+For security reasons, we only allow access to this configuration for the :doc:`../server/access.html#generic-devop-user`.

 docker
 ^^^^^^